1995 Rugby League World Cup: Group C

+Knockout Stage

 Semi-finals

-England as expected defeated reigning European Champions Wales in their Semi-final at Old Trafford.
+England as expected defeated reigning European Champions Wales in their semi-final at Old Trafford.
 The other Semi at Huddersfield almost produced a boil over.
 After defeating New Zealand 3–0 in the Trans-Tasman Test series earlier in the year, and with the Kiwis lackluster form in their Group B games, Australia was expected to easily account for Frank Endacott's side, but the Kiwis found form and the game ended 20–all at the end of 80 minutes (following a missed sideline conversion attempt by the Kiwis Matthew Ridge and a missed left foot drop goal attempt by the same player - both in the last few minutes of regular time).
 However, 20 minutes of extra time saw Australia skip away to a 30–20 win to book their place in the Final at Wembley.